-- What type of anesthesia will be given?
+- What type of anaesthesia will be given?

-2. The procedure can be performed in an outpatient surgery center or in a hospital.
+2. The procedure can be performed in an outpatient surgery centre or in a hospital.

 The surgery can take a few hours.
 During the surgery, the damaged bone and cartilage will be removed from the joint and will be replaced by prosthetic components.
 As mentioned earlier, the prosthetic components can be made of ceramic, plastic, or metal.
 The prosthesis is also designed to mimic the movement and the shape of the natural joint.